Jameis Winston Player Prop Bets for NFL Week 8 | New Orleans vs. Tampa Bay 10/31/2021

 Season Stats

-- He also has 126 rushing yards on 28 carries with one touchdown, averaging 21.0 yards per game.
+- He has added 126 rushing yards (21.0 ypg) on 28 carries while scoring one touchdown on the ground.

-- The Saints have run 45.3% passing plays and 54.7% rushing plays this season.
-They rank 21st in the NFL in scoring.
+- The Saints, who rank 21st in the NFL in points scored, have attempted a pass 45.3% of the time while running the football 54.7% of the time.

-- Winston has thrown 19 passes in the red zone this season, 37.3% of his team's red zone plays.
+- Winston accounts for 37.3% of his team's red zone plays, with 19 of his 151 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Winston's matchup with the Buccaneers.